 During the Portuguese rule, the country was Christianized.
 As a result, the value system of the Angolans is very similar to the Western world and visitors from Christian countries have few cultural barriers to be aware of.

-Traveling by train is still difficult in Angola.
-There are no real timetables and not every destination is accessible.
-Many trains are relatively modern and in addition to snacks, drinks are also sold during the trip.
-Sleeper options and air conditioning are still poor.
+Traveling by train is now much easier in Angola.
+Several self made experiences shown us that the trains are very punctual but not every destination is accessible by train.
+Many trains are relatively modern and snacks as well as drinks are also sold during the trip.
+Sleeping options and air conditioning are still poor.

-There are many long-distance coaches that also drive to remote areas of the country.
-The number of modern buses is steadily increasing, but they are often overcrowded.
+There are many long-distance coaches that also drive to remote areas of the country and to other destinations outside of Angola.
+The number of modern buses is steadily increasing, which makes traveling in and around Angola much easier.

 For entry into Angola, proof of a yellow